Brain Tumors and Cancer

 Prognosis

-The prognosis depends on the type of tumor and its characteristics.
+This is an aspect that depends on the type of tumor and its characteristics.

 - Medulloblastoma: Good prognosis with a combination of chemotherapy, radiotherapy, and surgery.